Respiratory Syncytial Virus (RSV)

 Older adults:

-- Aboriginal and Torres Strait Islander adults aged 60 years and older are recommended to receive RSV vaccine
+- Aboriginal and Torres Strait Islander adults aged 60 years and older are recommended to receive RSV vaccination

 (Arexvy or Abrysvo) - All adults aged 75 years and older are recommended to receive RSV vaccination (Arexvy or Abrysvo)